-The Executive Director of Nursing, Professions & Quality has delegated responsibility for Patient Safety and Risk Management and has the organisational lead for ensuring that there are adequate arrangements in place for patient safety incident investigations and reviews and for monitoring, reviewing and updating these arrangements.
+The Executive Director of Nursing, Professions & Quality has delegated responsibility for Patient Safety and Risk Management and has the organisational lead for ensuring that there are adequate arrangements in place for patient safety incident investigations and responses and for monitoring, reviewing and updating these arrangements.
 In addition, that there is adequate assurance to demonstrate learning is being shared and changes to practice, as a result of patient safety incident investigations and reviews, are implemented across SHSC.

-Chief Executive 5.16
+5.16 Chief Executive